 Provision across the school is monitored by the Head Teacher, Deputy Head Teacher and Inclusion Manager and named governor.
-The Headteacher will provide support and advice to members of our school community about the provision and implementation of pastoral care in school.
-The fortnightly Senior Managers' meetings and termly Governor Meetings provide regular opportunities for the quality of care to be evaluated and developed.
-This policy will be reviewed every year or in light of new legislation regarding child welfare.
+The Head teacher will provide support and advice to members of our school community about the provision and implementation of pastoral care in school.
+The weekly Senior Managers' meetings and termly Governor Meetings provide regular opportunities for the quality of care to be evaluated and developed.